pulsar256/tinyrgb/README.md

 in order to maintain "human" compatibility while being designed to be remote controlled by a rich GUI application.

-The Implemenation supports the following commands sent via a serial modem link (8 9600 8n1 None):
+The implementation supports the following commands sent via a serial modem link (8 9600 8n1 None):
 ```
 "SRGB:RRRGGGBBB"      set r / g / b values, implicit change to mode 002 - fixed RGB.
 "SW:WWW"              set white level (unsupported by the current hardware)